HoussemDellai/aks-course/800_aks_kaito_llm_gpu/Readme.md

 >You will install KAITO using Helm chart as the managed AKS addon doesn't yet support all input values.

-The Terraform template already installs Kaito, but if you want to use Helm instead, here is the config:
+The Terraform template already installs Kaito in file `infra/kaito.tf`, but if you want to use Helm command line instead, here is the config:

 ```sh
 helm repo add kaito https://kaito-project.github.io/kaito/charts/kaito